 All School e-mail is public domain.
 Thus, e-mail should not be used to communicate sensitive or confidential personal information including, but not limited to, information concerning student IEPs, student performance, or personal situations.
 Additionally, employees should anticipate that e-mail messages may be disclosed to or read by individuals other than the intended recipients since e-mails are easily forwarded, and human and system errors have the potential to cause inadvertent or accidental disclosures.

-During the work week, employees are expected to check their School e-mail every 24 hours and reply to all e-mails requiring a response within 24 hours.
+During the work week, employees are expected to check their School e-mail throughout the school day and acknowledge e-mails requiring a response within 24 hours.

 Social Media